rockhowse/GeneHacks/README.md

 It supports the following functions:

 overlap(str_1, str_2, min_overlap_length=3) ~ returns the number of overlapping characters between the suffix of str_1 overlaps and the prefix of str_2 with at LEAST min_overlap_len characters matching.
-Default of 3.
+Default of 3. naive_overlap_map(reads, min_overlap_length) ~ returns a map of overlapping reads using a simple naive suffix -> prefix overlapping structure with the nodes being the reads and the edges containing the number of characters that overlapped
 ## Package Dependencies

 * bisect ~ used for bisect left (binary search), used in the k-mer and subsequence index implementations